 In our test, we can get about 1.6Mbps data rate on 15Kft using the 26AWG loop.
-The shorter the loop, the better the throughput.
-Besides, please do not stay in menu 24.1 it will slow down the throughput.
+The shorter the loop, the better the throughput is.

-3. What is the micro filter used for?
+3. What is the microfilter used for?

 Generally, the voice band uses the lower frequency ranging from 0 to 4KHz, while ADSL data transmission uses the higher frequency.
 The micro filter acts as a low-pass filter for your telephone set to ensure that ADSL transmissions do not interfere with your voice transmissions.
 For the details about how to connect the micro filter please refer to the user's manual.